osirrc/olddog-docker/README.md

 The `index` Python [script](index) (via the `#!/usr/bin/python3` she-bang) reads a JSON string (see [here](https://github.com/osirrc/jig#index)) containing at least one collection to index (including the name, path, and format).
 The collection is indexed using Anserini (Yang et al., 2017) and placed in a directory, with the same name as the collection, in the working dir (i.e., `/work/robust04`).
 After the Lucene index has been created, the OldDog software uses this index to creates csv files from it that can be loaded in the monetdb (Boncz, 2002)  column store.
+A monetDB databse is created and the csv-files are loaded into the database.
+This is followed by removing the Lucene index so commiting the image takes less time.
 At this point, `jig` takes a snapshot and the indexed collections are persisted for the `search` hook.

 ### search
 The `search` [script](search) reads a JSON string (see [here](https://github.com/osirrc/jig#search)) containing the collection name (to map back to the index directory from the `index` hook) and topic path, among other options.
-A monetDB databse is created and the csv-files are loaded into the database.
 The retrieval run is performed and output is placed in `/output` for the `jig` to evaluate using `trec_eval`.

 ## References